 There are two sub-indices for the industrial producer price index, one for the domestic and one for the non-domestic market (Figure 1).
 When combined, the sub-indices give the change in the PPI for a given industry.
 For producer prices on the non-domestic market, the prices are calculated at national frontiers, FOB (free on board); this means that the seller pays for transportation of the goods to the port of shipment, plus loading costs, and the buyer pays freight, insurance, unloading costs and transportation from the port of destination to his factory.
 All characteristics that determine the price of the products have to be taken into account.
 This includes quantity of units sold, transport provided, rebates, service conditions, guarantee conditions and destination.

 The index for the non-domestic market is further divided into an index for the euro area and one for the non-euro area (Figure 2).
 These sub-indices are only provided for countries in the euro area.

 After a steady increase for several years, producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
 However, after about one year prices began to increase again and in late 2010/early 2011 regained their pre-crisis levels.
 After reaching a new peak in early 2013 industrial producer prices started to decline again until spring 2016.
-Since then prices have increased at a relatively steady rate of around 0.4 % per month.
+In early 2018 prices reached the level they had in 2012.
 As Figures 1 and 2 illustrate, the various sub-indices for the EU-28, the euro area and for domestic and non-domestic market all moved in a very similar fashion.